-One of the changes Marty advocates is to shift your focus away from the traditional purchase funnel and start thinking about the brand ladder.
+One of the changes Marty advocates is shifting your focus away from the traditional purchase funnel and thinking about the brand ladder.

 After someone becomes aware and interested in your product or service, they begin to consider you a viable purchasing option.
 Once they are ready to make a purchase decision, they evaluate you against your competitors and hopefully purchase through you.
 Purchasing is the bottom of the funnel and the smallest group of people.

-Visually this is described as a funnel because at every stage, the group of people who will actually buy from you becomes smaller.
+Visually, this is described as a funnel because the group of people who will actually buy from you becomes smaller at every stage.
 They lose interest or choose a competitor and leave your purchase funnel.
 You can see a visual representation of the funnel below: